pascomnet/documentation/site/content/clients/tapi-installation/_index.en.md

 You can now confirm the successful installation by clicking on **Finish**.

+{{% notice info %}}
+Should, at a later point in time, further users be assigned permissions or have permissions removed, permissions can be refreshed using the Control Panel > Phone and Modem > Advanced and then double clicking "pascom TAPI Service Provider".
+To do this, the Supervisor User must login again.
+{{% /notice %}}

 ### Example scenario with Microsoft Outlook

 Start Outlook and select the desired contact entry.

+{{% notice note %}}
+In order to be able to use the call function, in Outlook go to My Contacts and then select either the view: Business Cards, Cards, Phone or List. pascom telephony is not supported under the "People" view.
+{{%/notice%}}

 Using the right mouse button, select the number to call from the drop down menu:

 ![TAPI Outlook](outlook_dial_1.en.png)